UCLPG-MSC-SGDS/Data-Sources/README.md

 [gadm]: https://gadm.org/download_country.html

 ## Rasters
-All gridded datasets have been prepared, resampled and standardised to a uniform resolution (i.e., 2.5 mins (equivalent to 4.5 kms))
+All gridded datasets have been prepared, resampled and standardised to a uniform resolution (i.e., 2.5 arcmins (equivalent to 4.5 km))

 1.)
 Brazilian population density in 2013 (Brazil Population Density 2013.tif) <br/>
 2.)
 Brazilian urbanisation in 2013 (Brazil Urbanisation 2013.tif) <br/>